Hundreds Of Nigerian Schoolboys Released After Six-day Kidnap Ordeal - UrduPoint

 But relief at their survival mingled with concern that many others could still be captive, and the circumstances of their release remained unclear.

-The assault last Friday on a rural school in Kankara, carried out by gunmen arriving on motorbikes, was initially blamed on criminal gangs who have terrorised the region for years.
+The assault last Friday on a rural school in Kankara, was initially blamed on criminal gangs who have terrorised the region for years.

-But on Tuesday Boko Haram, the brutal group behind the abduction of 276 schoolgirls in Chibok in 2014, claimed responsibility.
+But on Tuesday Boko Haram, the brutal jihadist group behind the abduction of 276 schoolgirls in Chibok in 2014, claimed responsibility for the raid.

 Local officials announced late Thursday that the boys had been released and would spend the night in the protection of security agents.